 - Set Extended Protection to Off, then click OK.

-- A common point of failure can be a typo in the RPT’s SAML endpoint URL – even a one-character deviation can cause ADFS to reject all SSO requests from the Syncplicity application.
-If your configured subdomain might have changed, this is a good place to look.
+- A common point of failure can be a typo in the RPT's SAML endpoint URL; even a one-character deviation can cause ADFS to reject all SSO requests from the Syncplicity application.
+If your configured subdomain could have changed, this is a good place to check

-- Another common point of failure is a typo in the RPT identifier; similar to the previous tip, look here if your subdomain might have changed.
+- Another common point of failure is a typo in the RPT identifier; similar to the previous tip, check here if your subdomain could have changed.